marimo-team/marimo/docs/guides/expensive_notebooks.md

 function will be called in a tight loop, prefer `functools.cache`.
 :::

-## Save/load from disk with `mo.persistent_cache`
+### Save and load from disk with `mo.persistent_cache`

-Use `mo.persistent_cache` to cache variables to disk.
+Use [`mo.persistent_cache`](#marimo.persistent_cache) to cache variables to disk.
 The next time your run your notebook, the cached variables will be loaded from disk instead of being recomputed, letting you pick up where you left off.

 Reserve this for expensive computations that you would like to persist across notebook restarts.
 Cached outputs are automatically saved to `__marimo__/cache`.